mngo33/OttFoodHelp/README.md

 In the future, we plan on adding several features, such as:

-* Geolocation of the user’s current location, and a list of recommended resources closest to them.
+* Geolocation of the user’s current location, and a list of recommended resources closest to them
-* Moderation and validation of registered fridges.
+* Moderation and validation of registered fridges
-* Expansion outside of just Ottawa.
+* Expansion outside of just Ottawa